Winners: Random & Trusted.

 How to check the draw has been conducted correctly and without bias?

-Go to the giveaway public record, it’s a unique page generated from RandomPicker.
+Go to the giveaway public record, it’s a unique page generated from RandomPicker after each drawing.
 Its address looks like https://app.randompicker.com/project-id .
-If you don’t have the link, contact the giveaway organizer, he will provide you with the link.
+If you don’t have the link, contact the giveaway organizer, he will provide you with the public record link.

-2. Check the anonymized list of entries, look for suspicious duplicates or extreme weights of specific entries.
-Duplicities can happen if they are allowed by the competition rules.
+- Check the anonymized list of entries, look for suspicious duplicates or extreme weights of specific entries.
+Both duplicities and weights can happen if they are allowed by the competition rules.

-3. Check previous projects done by the same organizer.
-Several recent deleted draws with the same name can be also suspicious.
+- Check previous projects done by the same organizer.
+Several recent deleted draws with the same name might be suspicious.
 Note that test draws are quite common as organizers want to learn how RandomPicker works.

-4. Check whether you were involved in the draw using the full-text search.
+- Check whether you were involved in the draw using the full-text search on the bottom of the public protocol.
 Sometimes organizers import emails, IDs, or other identifiers instead of names.
 Look at the table of winners to learn what kind of identification is used.
 The organizer should provide you with your identifier so you can check your participation.